DiseaseTranscriptomicsLab/markeR/README.md

 -   **CorrelationHeatmap:** computes and visualizes a correlation heatmap for a given set of genes.
 Optionally, the heatmap can be generated separately for different conditions based on metadata.
+-   **ExpressionHeatmap:** generates an expression heatmap with customizable sample annotations for a given set of genes.

 Future updates will expand the package with additional pairs of functions to: